-Nury Turkel, attorney and Uyghur rights advocate who co-founded the Uyghur Human Rights Project, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Nury Turkel, attorney and Uyghur rights advocate who co-founded the Uyghur Human Rights Project, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 On China’s mass detention of Uyghurs:

 “Since 2017, as many as three million Uyghurs have been detained in modern day concentration camps designed to ‘teach like a school, be managed like the military, and defended like a prison.'”

 “Twelve years ago, the Chinese authorities revoked my parents’ passports after one of my brothers planned to marry the daughter of high profile Uyghur dissident Rebiya Kadeer’s in the United States.”